nextbreakpoint/nextfractal/README.md

 ## HOW TO RUN

-For Mac OS X click on the app.
+For Mac OS X click on NextFractal app.
 For Windows click on NextFractal.bat.
 For Linux run script NextFractal.sh.

 ## HOW TO USE

-Please visit the official site http://nextfractal.nextbreakpoint.com.
+Please visit the official site http://nextbreakpoint.com/nextfractal.

 ## HOW TO BUILD

-Download and install Maven and Ant.
+Download and install Apache Maven and Apache Ant.
 Add mvn and ant to your command path and set environment variable M2_HOME to Maven path.
 Checkout or download the source code from https://github.com/nextbreakpoint/nextfractal.
 Open a terminal and execute "ant" command in project's root folder.